0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 - One of the strongest hitting lines when combined with the ending of the second part
-- Even though the abuser decided to do this, the narrator retaliates saying that they will have to live with the guilt that
+- Even though the abuser decided to do this, the narrator retaliates saying that they will have to live with the guilt for what they did one day
+- It is a desperate attempt to hope that they will get karamed back

 ```ad-quote
 title: **revisited** 2:1:24-25